-Through Barrett Price, a friend of theirs, I learned about a play reading group run by Jim (“Grubb”) Graebner.
+Through Barrett Price, a friend of theirs, I learned about a play-reading group run by Jim (“Grubb”) Graebner.
 Barrett, officially known as V.B.
 Price (Vincent Barrett), had a performing background in his family.
 His father was movie star Vincent Price.
-I got to know Barrett slightly and had the impression that his choice of name was so as to be accepted for himself.
+I got to know Barrett slightly and had the impression that using the initials of his name was so as to be accepted for himself.
 Of course, I can’t help wondering if he might have been embarrassed; some of us think that his overly elegant dad was not that much of an actor, an almost arch caricature on screen.
-I never talked to Barrett about that of course.
+I never talked to Barrett about that, of course.

-Re Grubb, our group met irregularly and did not perform.
-We just read among ourselves for our own enjoyment.
-But Grubb was a playwright and decided to produce his own play Night of the Bull Moose Connection.
-In 1985 at the Vortex Theater.
-Like the Adobe it was a venue, not performing group.
+Re: Grubb, our group met irregularly and did not perform.
+We just read amongst ourselves for our own enjoyment.
+But Grubb was a playwright and decided to produce his own play Night of the Bull Moose Connection in 1985 at the Vortex Theater.
+Like the Adobe, it was a venue, not a performing group.

 Another significant venue was The Wool Warehouse, now a National Historic Landmark.
 Starting in 1929, it had been sheep rancher Frank Bond’s storage area.
 In 1984 Betty and George Luce bought it and made the second floor a theater restaurant.
 Very classy.
 Another venue at the time was the Barn Dinner Theatre in Cedar Crest.
 Very rustic.

 There really wasn’t a lot happening in local theatre then.
 So, in 1984, when New York theatre director Andrew Shea announced that he was forming New Mexico Repertory Theatre, this sounded like something significant.
-It established offices in downtown’s relatively recently restored Kimo Theater, a wonderful Pueblo Style/Art Deco building from 1923. (see above “Jazzy Times.”)
+It established offices in downtown’s relatively recently restored KiMo Theatre, a wonderful Pueblo Deco building from 1927 (see above “Jazzy Times”).
 Bill Weinrod and other locally influential makers and shakers had been doing all they could to make downtown a more viable destination for residents and visitors alike and started a drive to get public funding and support.
 Naturally they enlisted me to do what I could to give them on-air press coverage at KHFM.
 I interviewed Andrew and made sure that, whenever possible during my morning show, I’d mention what the group was doing.
 Later I did as much as I could on KKOB.

-The first production was Athol Fugard’s Master Harold and the Boys which Andrew directed.
+The first production was Athol Fugard’s Master Harold and the Boys that Andrew directed.
 It was exceptional.
-And was also surprising, given its need for two black actors and we had so few black people in the city then.
+And was also surprising, given its need for two black actors, and we had so few black people in the city then.